What are the Top High-ROI Home Improvements?

 Minor Kitchen Remodels: Keep Costs Low For Maximum ROI

 Who doesn't love an amazing kitchen?
 Major kitchen models offer homeowners a decent ROI, but it's the renovations associated with minor remodels that yield the best returns.
-Investments people should consider are a new sink, faucet, fresh paint, modern LED lighting, new floors, resurfaced cabinets, and upgraded counter surfaces.
+Investments people should consider are a new sink, faucet, fresh paint, tile backsplash, modern LED lighting, new floors, resurfaced cabinets, and upgraded counter surfaces.
 Minor kitchen improvement projects can yield as much as 80% ROI.

 Minor Remodels Make Outdated Bathrooms Sparkle